LindySez | Recipes

 Ingredients

-• 1 15 ½-ounce can garbanzo beans drained and rinsed or 2 cups fresh cooked chickpeas (garbanzo)
+• 1 (15 ½-ounce) can garbanzo beans drained and rinsed or 2 cups fresh cooked chickpeas (garbanzo)

-• 1 cup peeled seeded, diced cucumber (if using hothouse English or Persian cucumber, no need to peel or seed)
+• 1 cup diced cucumber seeded, (if using hothouse English or Persian cucumber, no need to peel or seed)

 • 1- pint cherry tomatoes or grape tomatoes halved - about 1 cup